Deep Lake (Florida)

 Deep Lake is a natural sinkhole in Big Cypress National Preserve in Florida.
 This 90-foot-deep naturally occurring sinkhole lake is the deepest lake south of Lake Okeechobee, and one of the deepest in the entire state.
-It is the namesake of the community built around it, Deep Lake, Florida.
+It is the namesake of the community built around it, Deep Lake, Florida and of the Deep Lake Strand, a strand swamp to the east of the Fakahatchee Strand State Preserve and Florida State Road 29.